cybercongress/cybercongress/todo/delegation_strategy/README.md

 The toolkit provides a delegation strategy for `bostrom` heroes from cyber~congress multisig.

 The aim is to build a strong hero set by endorsing their stake with cyber\~congress power.
-According to cyber\~congress values, decentralization, efficiency, confidence, reliability, and superintelligence will be encouraged.
+According to cyber\~congress values, decentralization, efficiency, confidence, reliability, and intelligence will be encouraged.
 Also, additional delegations from cyber~congress will help cover maintainance of validators running costs.

 The toolkit should help distribute multisig tokens in the correct way and to automatize the delegation/redelegation/unbonding processes.